Esri/hub-py/README.md

 For instance:

 ```
-myHub = hub.Hub("https://cityxcommunity.maps.arcgis.com/home/index.html") #or the url of your community org
+myHub = hub.Hub("https://cityxcommunity.maps.arcgis.com/home/index.html") #or the url of your org
 myHub.initiatives()
 ```